Small Capital Improvement Projects

 On This Page

-- To improve or expand exhibition, studio or appropriate storage space.
+- Improve or expand exhibition, studio or appropriate storage space.

-- To purchase equipment to showcase the work of Oregon visual artists.
+- Purchase equipment to showcase the work of Oregon visual artists.

 - Organization must have a proven track record of mounting original and/or hosting traveling exhibitions.

 - Project must be feasible and one that will advance the organization’s ability to originate or host exhibitions and care for works of art, and/or support the creation of new work.

 - Organization is willing to work collaboratively with other institutions in their community and around the State to showcase promising Oregon visual artists.

 - Foundation funds must finish a project or specific component(s) of a total project.